vicwomg/pikaraoke/README.md

 /usr/bin/python /home/pi/pikaraoke/app.py >> /var/log/pikaraoke.log 2>&1 &
 ```

-If you want to kill the pikaraoke process, you can do so from the Web UI under: `Info > Quit to console`.
+If you want to kill the pikaraoke process, you can do so from the PiKaraoke Web UI under: `Info > Quit to console`.
 Or you can ssh in and run `sudo killall python` or something similar.

 Note that if your wifi/network is inactive pikaraoke will error out 10 seconds after being launched.
 This is to prevent the app from hijacking your ability to login to repair the connection.

 ## Usage